Carbon and climate

 Scope 3 GHG emissions

-Understanding our total Group GHG emissions will be an important step towards achieving our ambition to meet net zero by 2050.
+Understanding our Group GHG emissions will be an important step towards achieving our ambition to meet net zero by 2050.
 At a Group level, we are supporting the divisions in the process of calculating their material Scope 3 GHG emissions, which will help us identify where to focus our priorities.
 Most of our divisions have either published or are in the process of calculating their Scope 3 GHG emissions from across their value chains.

 See our data page for more details on our Scope 3 emissions.